Site Quality: Google's major ranking signal explained

 Understandably, YMYL pages are financial, legal, and medical information pages.
 But also…

 That's right: if your site sells anything online, then welcome to the YMYL club.
-Chances are you'll need to try hard to prove you're trustworthy, reputable, and authoritative enough to be displayed within the top search results.
+Chances are you'll need to try hard to prove that you're trustworthy, reputable, and authoritative enough to be displayed in the top organic search results.